TheBetterDark/42-ft_printf/README.md

 ## Usage

 To use this library, you need to compile the library using the Makefile.
-The Makefile will compile the library and create a static library called libft.a.
+The Makefile will compile the library and create a static library called libftprintf.a.
 You can then include this library in your future projects.

 ## Makefile